mikejohnson51/NFHL/README.md

 #> 6  2533911 crosses      17595357 Culvert                                      24
 ```

-In total we find 43 structures that cross the NHD, realtion 1 in the
+In total we find 43 structures that cross the NHD, relation 1 in the
 above tibble tells us that bridge 2533589 crosses COMID 17595405.

 ## Generalize to URIs